dipdaiict/fastapi-flash/Deployement.md

     sudo systemctl status fastapi-flash.service
     ```

-If you encounter any issues, you can check the logs for the service using:
+9. **If you encounter any issues, you can check the logs for the service using**:

     ```bash
     journalctl -u fastapi-flash.service -f -n 50